Dental Sealants: The basics.

 Most dentists probably prefer to err in favor of recommending sealants for 1st molars, as opposed to not.
 A properly placed and maintained dental sealant has no potential to cause harm, whereas not placing one may have consequences.

-- Permanent 2nd molars (12-year molars) – These teeth typically come in between the ages of 11 to 14 years.
-At this age, there should be little concern about patient cooperation, so it’s just a matter of waiting until the tooth has erupted far enough through the gums to apply the sealant.
+- Permanent second molars (12-year molars) – These teeth typically come in between the ages of 11 to 14 years of age.
+With these early teenagers, there should be little concern about patient cooperation.
+So, it’s just a matter of waiting until the tooth has erupted far enough through the gums to apply the sealant.

 Common recommendations: As compared to age 6, at age 12 years the dentist will have a clearer picture of their patient’s risk for cavities.